Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 8. [Client Credentials Grant](#client-credentials-grant)
 9. [Authorization Code Flow](#authorization-code-flow)

-In case plugin finds credentials, it will stop searching other credentials, which means that only a one grant / flow is tried.
-The only exception being the usage of basic authentication credentials and not passing the grant type to the plugin while both password grant and client credentials grant is enabled, the plugin will try them both.
+In case plugin finds credentials, it will stop searching other credentials.
+Some grants may use the same credentials, e.g., both password and client credentials grants can use credentials from basic authentication header.

 <div class="alert alert-warning">
 Because the httpbin.org is used as an upstream service, it is highly recommend that you do